Karaite Kenesa (Kyiv)

+Since 1981, the building has housed the Ukrainian House of Actors, also called the Actor's House.

 History

-The Karaite synagogue, designed by Władysław Horodecki, was built from 1898 to 1902 in the Moorish style.
+The Karaite synagogue was designed by Władysław Horodecki, a Roman Catholic of Polish ethnicity; and was built from 1898 to 1902 in the Moorish Revival style.
 The building was decorated with a magnificent dome of great beauty with stucco decorations of Italian sculptor Emilio Sala using quite expensive at the time material - cement.
-It was constructed on funds of “tobacco kings” of South-Western land (the name of Ukraine during tsarist times) Solomon and Moses Kogen.
+It was funded at a cost of 200,000 Empire rubles, by Solomon and Moses Kogen, the “tobacco kings” of the South-Western land, as that part of Ukraine was known during the Russian Empire tsarist times.

 Karaites first appeared on the territory of modern Ukraine in the 1230s - almost immediately after the Mongol invasion of Kyivan Rus'.
 In 1795 the legislation of the Russian Empire established a distinction between the Karaites and Jews, freeing the former from the discriminatory double taxation.
-In 1896 the Karaite community of Kyiv consisted of 292 persons.
-For the purchase of land for the construction of Kenesa and a dwelling house (the proceeds of which would go to the benefit of Karaite community), Solomon Kogen has issued 35 000 rubles.
+In 1896 the Karaite community of Kyiv consisted of 292 people.
+The purchase of land for the construction of Kenesa and a dwelling house (the proceeds of which would go to the benefit of Karaite community), was gifted by Solomon Kogen, at a cost of 35,000 Empire rubles.
 Despite the fact that in 1897 he became paralysed, Solomon Kogen continued to manage his personal affairs and died in 1900.
 In his will, he bequeathed the funds to complete the construction of the synagogue.
 The construction was continued by his brother, Moses.
-It was spent about 200 000 rubles in total for the whole construction.
 The consecration of Kenasa was held on January 27, 1902, by Tauride and Odesa hakham Samuel Pampulov.
 The ceremony was attended by the vice-governor, mayor, chancellor and other officials.